What to do if your home insurance is refused or cancelled

 • Updating the valuation of your home contents

-To avoid doubt, always let your insurance provider know about any changes even if you’re unsure whether they’re relevant or not.
-It’s better to be honest than find yourself with a cancelled policy and no cover at all.
+Always let your insurance provider know about any changes, even if you’re unsure whether they’re relevant.
+It’s better to be honest than find yourself with a cancelled policy and no cover.

 Compare home insurance